gibizer/gibizer.github.io/_posts/2025-04-10-Nova-AI-Code-Review.md

 ### Sourcery

 The PR summary is still misleading about why we reserve.
-But the Reviewer's Guide is improved and correctly state the logic.
+But the "Reviewer's Guide" is improved and correctly states the logic.

-The File-Level Changes degraded as it now only have a single group instead of multiple groups, so it is not helpful at all any more.
+The "File-Level Changes" degraded as it now only has a single group instead of multiple groups, so it is not helpful at all anymore.

-There are couple of new inline comments:
+There are a couple of new inline comments:

 1. > issue (testing): Missing assertion after creating the server
    > It's important to assert that the server is in ACTIVE state after creation